-Image+Nation has played a trendsetting role within the larger festival circuit in Canada, North America and internationally for many years.
-Over eleven days, this year’s edition will screen award-winning features, powerful documentaries and acclaimed short films from such countries as Brazil, France, India and South Africa, offering something for all cinematic tastes – from light-hearted comedies and love stories to deeper dramatic tales and social-issue works.
+Over 11 days, this year’s edition will screen and stream award-winning features, powerful documentaries and acclaimed short films from around the world, offering something for all cinematic tastes, from light-hearted comedies and love stories to deeper dramatic tales and social-issue works.

 Lights!
 Camera!
 Action!

 The Voix émergentes / First Voices programme spotlights emerging creators from countries under repressive regimes, illustrating queer existence with power and agency, rather than victimhood.
 Includes films from Kazakhstan (Balaban), Pakistan (the country’s 2022 Oscar entry, Joyland), and Poland (Elephant).

 I+N35 presents their Ukraine Queer Cinema Retrospective to support friends and colleagues in Ukraine during this time of war, curated and presented by Bohdan Zhuk of Molodist, Kyiv International Film Festival.
 A unique opportunity for audiences to discover this little-known culture and learn about a country whose stories rarely find their way to Montréal screens.
 The retrospective opens with Stop-Zemlia and includes the 1964 classic Shadows of Forgotten Ancestors.

 In support of the current protests in Iran, I+N35 presents Short Films from Iran to highlight the struggle of Iranian women (and men) for a secular and democratic Iran, including director Mehrdad Hassani’s award-winning 15-minute film Adjustment about a nine-year-old effeminate boy who, humiliated and pushed away by family and friends, makes up his mind to adjust himself to his new identity and come out to the people of his village.